SONGS THEY NEVER PLAY ON THE RADIO

 I was joining the dots between the 60s underground bands by borrowing their records from Oldham Library.
 It was where I was first introduced to the Velvets, whose debut LP mesmerized me.
 I finally paid a small fortune for a British original out of an ad in the NME.
 Long before Vinyl Exchange opened.
 Songs about drugs were always going to gravitate me towards drugs.
 Waiting For The Man went around my head for at least another decade as I sat on buses, in the back of cars, and waited around in dodgy boozers and flats in far-flung places like Fitton Hill.

-The Stooges were a different proposition to the Velvets hyper-self-consciousness and the perfect harder rock foil, sounding much more night-out and sexual.
-As I began to immerse myself in Iggy's world, I was going out less and less and was about as asexual as Morrissey.
+The Stooges were a different proposition to the Velvets' hyper-self-consciousness and the perfect harder rock foil, sounding much more night-out and sexual.
+As I immersed myself in Iggy's world, I was going out less and less and was about as asexual as Morrissey.
 I was probably eating a lot more LSD than him, though.

-After hearing the far more exotically located Kevin Shields and Bobby Gillespie both infer that factories were weirder than rock'n'roll, I misunderstood that they meant weird in a stifling shit way and decided to leave my college enrolment queue to stay put in my job.
+After hearing the far more exotically located Kevin Shields and Bobby Gillespie both infer that factories were weirder than rock 'n' roll, I misunderstood.
+Not realizing that they meant weird in a stifling shit way, I left my college enrolment queue to stay put in my job.
 After all, didn't Warhol himself work in a factory?
-I soon became imprisoned in an LSD and music existence, which sort of necessitated a need for the effortless, repetitious work I was doing.
+I soon became imprisoned in an LSD and music existence, which sort of caused a need for the effortless, repetitious work I was doing.
 That I could do in my sleep.
 When I finally got the meaning of what they both meant, I was well and truly trapped.
 I kept playing Piss-Factory repeatedly, hoping something would change, but it never did.

 PART 2

 BACK IN 1989 Sonic Youth were a heads down sensory assault that absorbed nihilism, feedback, pop culture, sex, hip-hop culture, and a subtler confrontational form of punk rock, as seen through a goofball lens, before deconstructing it all.
-So much has been written about them since and even Dave Clarke, the dreariest man in music, is a fan, as is Roberto, but back then they felt proper underground whilst looking seriously cool.
+So much has been written about them since that even Dave Clarke, the dreariest man in music, is a fan.
+Back then, they felt proper underground whilst looking seriously cool.
 Everyone was talking about the over-rated Technique that only found a pulse on a few tracks and not the dynamic and utterly compelling Daydream Nation.

 That Manchester show on a wet Monday in March was absolutely mind-blowing.
 So good that everyone rushed to call their bands Eric's Trip.
 Stunning support act Mudhoney hit the stage with them to play an improvised I Wanna Be Your Dog, then stage dived before it got really tedious.
 I woke up with post concert tinnitus still ringing around my ears and smiling really widely before heading off to Pizza Hut with my good mate Stu with the world of work a million miles away.
 I honestly assumed I was going to be a rock star.
 Don't laugh.

-Mudhoney, by comparison, sounded properly primitive with their straight up garage and R&B that amounted to a ball of sheer energy experienced live.
-Superfuzz Bigmuff is still one of my favourite spins with its redemption songs, dumbed-down, dirtiest grunge, skewed psyche, and soul overload, that really set the benchmark for anything they did after way too high.
-That said, When Tomorrow Hits is a mighty tune that shows they lived and breathed Ron Asheton and could do this rock'n'roll malarkey in their sleep.
+Mudhoney, by comparison, sounded properly primitive with their straight up garage and R&B. Amounting to a ball of sheer energy experienced live.
+Superfuzz Bigmuff is still one of my favourite spins with its redemption songs, dumb-ass, dirtiest grunge, skewed psyche, and soul overload, that really set the benchmark for anything they did after way too high.
+That said, When Tomorrow Hits is a mighty tune that shows they lived and breathed Ron Asheton and could do this rock 'n' roll malarkey in their sleep.

-My love affair ended in the melee at Reading when, on a warm afternoon attempting to retrieve my shades that had been knocked off my head, I saw my life flash before me.
+My love affair ended in the melee at Reading when in the baking sun my mirror shades got knocked off my head.
+Attempting to retrieve them, I saw my life flash before me.
 I'd tripped over and was about to be trampled to death when luckily some really strong chap got me back on my feet.
 I've not worn converse boots since.

-Inner sanctums and exciting parallel worlds were often sought but seldom discovered, and never as much fun when they were.
+Inner sanctums in exciting parallel worlds were often sought but seldom discovered, and never as much fun when they were.
 And working began to feel a lot fucking harder.
 Cheers Paul!

 No comments: